What is the full form of DSC

-Digital Signature Certificates are issued by a licenced Certifying Authority (CA) who has the licence to issue a digital signature certificate under section 24 of the Indian IT-Act 2000.
+Digital Signature Certificates are issued by a licenced Certifying Authority (CA) that has the licence to issue a digital signature certificate under section 24 of the Indian IT Act 2000.
 Depending on the purpose or need for which DSC is required, it can be of the following three types:

-Class 1 Certificate: This certificate confirms that the information in the application provided by the subscriber matches with the information stored in the consumer database.
-For example, when you log in to your social media account, your id and password are verified if they match you can log in.
+Class 1 Certificate: This certificate confirms that the information in the application provided by the subscriber matches the information stored in the consumer database.
+For example, when you log in to your social media account, your id and password are verified if they match, you can log in.

 Class 2 Certificate: This certificate also verifies a person against a trusted, pre-verified database.
 This certificate is relevant to situations where the risks and consequences of data compromise are moderate, for example, during transactions that may have substantial monetary value or risk of fraud or include access to private information.
 The type of certificate is generally issued to the director and signatory authorities of a company or an organization.
 It is mandatory when you need to sign manual documents while filing of return with the ROC.

 Class 3 Certificate: This is the highest-level certificate, and to get it, the person needs to present himself in front of a Registration Authority (RA) and prove his/her identity only then it is issued.
 These certificates are used in online participation/bidding in e-auctions, online tenders, etc. So, the vendors who participate in online tenders must have a Class 3 certificate.
 These are required where the consequences of the failure of security services are high.

 How does one receive DSC from the certifying authority?